SERIES 5

 You’ll need a DAW (Digital Audio Workstation) such as Logic Pro, Ableton Live, FL Studio or Cubase.

-You will work in your own DAW throughout the course, so there is no need to learn a new one.
+You will work in your own DAW so there is no need to learn a new one.

 For the best experience, you’ll also need: